The S corporation has a responsibility to file an informational income tax return each year as well as a range of other IRS forms.

 An S corporation must always file its annual tax return by the 15th day of the third month following the end of the tax year, generally March 15 unless this date falls on a weekend or holiday.
 The business is responsible for reporting all financial activity on Form 1120S and attaching a Schedule K-1 for each shareholder.
 These Schedule K-1s report each shareholder’s share of the business’ taxable income so they can report it on their personal returns.

-If the S corporation is unable to file by March 15, it can obtain an automatic six-month extension of time to file by filing IRS Form 7004.
-The shareholders who pay tax on the corporate income are subject to the same deadlines the IRS imposes on individual taxpayers, which in most cases is April 15 every year but is July 15 in 2020.
+If the S corporation is unable to file by the deadline, it can obtain an extension of time to file by filing IRS Form 7004.
+The shareholders who pay tax on the S-corp income are subject to the same deadlines the IRS imposes on individual taxpayers, which in most cases is April 15 every year but is July 15 in 2020.

 Quarterly income tax return deadlines